felleg/felleg.gitlab.io-backup/content/posts/20210628-keyboards.md

 It has been two days since I started getting accustomed to the keyboard, and I can confidently say that it will become my main keyboard until further notice.
 The ortholinear keys are surprisingly ergonomic, but above all the QMK firmware compiler is a total game changer.
-I might need to make a future post about that in the future...
+I might need to make a post about that in the future...

 The pattern I'm starting to notice is that I really enjoy keyboards that feature less keys.
 As a result, they